Black Friday Sale on now | Save 20% off selected courses site wide | Use code: SAVE20 at checkout | T&C's apply

 About this microcredential

-• Digital strategy, setup and collaboration
+• Digital strategy, CDE setup and collaboration

 • Survey and existing conditions modelling